PatrickAmbrosso/Resume/README.md

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of your Astro project, you'll see the following folders and files

 ```
 /